panzhiou/Scans-Manager/README.md

 # Scans-Manager
-A blog with reader, to help to scanlators.
+A simple blog with a manga reader.

 Install:
 ----------